hychen39/javascript_teach/ch3/ch_03_part_2.md

 Fig source: [1]

----

-Create the FIAT 500 object in the JavaScript "world".
+### Example: Create the FIAT 500 object by the object literal

-The object literal of the FIAT 500:
 ```javascript
 let fiat500 = {
   // properties